Domestic Violence Lawyer Mark Caldwell

 Judge Amanda Sterkenberg – 62b District Court – 4740 Walma Ave SE, Kentwood, MI 49512

 With the domestic violence program that they have in Kentwood and Grand Rapids, it is transferable.
-So if you’re charged in another court, we can request a transfer into their court.
+So if you’re charged in another court, we can request a transfer to their court.

 Looking for Domestic Violence help?

-is unique so if you are looking for counsel involving your specific situation, we’d encourage you to contact us for a free domestic violence legal consultation where Mark Caldwell will be able to address and answer any concerns you may have.
+Each case is unique, so if you are looking for counsel involving your specific situation, we’d encourage you to contact us for a free domestic violence legal consultation where Mark Caldwell will be able to address and answer any concerns you may have.

-If you’re looking for more information, we encourage you to read more about common FAQ’s when faced with Domestic Violence.
+If you’re looking for more information or searching for an experienced domestic violence attorney, we encourage you to read more about common FAQ’s when faced with Domestic Violence.

 Key Updates to MCL 769.4a